 Are you considering building your own bunker or nuclear shelter but don’t know where to start?
-We spoke with two experienced bunker builders and visited a bunker to ask for explanations from experts.
+We spoke with two experienced bunker builders and visited a bunker to ask experts for explanation.

-In a previous article we already discussed that there are hardly any (nuclear) shelters in either the Netherlands or Belgium.
-So if a nuclear attack or disaster occurs, it’s best to take care of yourself.
+In an earlier article we already discussed that there are hardly any (nuclear) shelters in either the Netherlands or Belgium.
+If a nuclear attack or disaster occurs, it’s best to look after yourself.

-We spoke with two companies that make bunkers to order.
+We spoke with two companies that build bunkers to order.
 We had a telephone conversation with RevBunker from the Netherlands – they recently moved their production line to Portugal.
-Managing director Ferriën Mertens – who has a background in shipbuilding – explains that he aims for bunkers that can withstand nuclear incidents.
+Managing director Ferriën Mertens – who has a background in shipbuilding – explains that he focuses on bunkers that can withstand nuclear incidents.

-We also visited the showroom of DR-B Bunkers from Belgium.
-They focus on above-ground ‘mobile saferooms’: containers that receive a bulletproof layer, can be equipped with filter systems and set up with off-grid systems to spend a shorter period in.
-They deliberately do not target the – albeit more expensive – market of underground shelters.
+We also visited the showroom of DR-Bunkers Bunkers from Belgium.
+They specialise in above-ground ‘mobile saferooms’: containers that receive a bulletproof layer, can be equipped with filter systems and off-grid systems designed to spend a shorter period in.
+They deliberately do not focus on the – albeit more expensive – market of underground shelters.

 Are you thinking about building a bunker or shelter yourself?
 Or have you already ordered one from a specialised company?
 Share your own findings or experiences about ‘subject’ in a comment below!